Stability conditions on $\text{CY}_N$ categories associated to $A_n$-quivers and period maps: categories associated to acyclic quivers

 \subsection{Exchange graphs}

-In this section, we summarize basic properties of finite hearts in $\DQ$ showed in \cite{KQ}. \begin{defi} An oriented graph $\EG(\DQ)$, called the exchange graph of $\DQ$, is defined as follows.
-The set of vertices in $\EG(\DQ)$ consists of all finite hearts of $\DQ$, and two hearts $\H$ and $\H^{\prime}$ are connected by the arrow $\H \xto{S} \H^{\prime}$ if there is some rigid simple object $S \in \H$ such that they are related by the simple forward tilt $\H_S^{\sharp}=\H^{\prime}$.
+In this section, we summarize basic properties of finite hearts in $\DQ$ showed in \cite{KQ}. \begin{defi} The oriented graph with labeled edges $\EG(\DQ)$, called the exchange graph of $\DQ$, is defined as follows.
+The set of vertices in $\EG(\DQ)$ consists of all finite hearts of $\DQ$, and the set of labeled edges consists of all forward tiltings, i.e. two hearts $\H$ and $\H^{\prime}$ are connected by the arrow $\H \xto{S} \H^{\prime}$ if there is some rigid simple object $S \in \H$ such that $\H_S^{\sharp}=\H^{\prime}$.
+The connected subgraph $\EG^{\circ}(\DQ) \subset \EG(\DQ)$ is defined to be the connected component which contains the standard heart $\H_0$. \end{defi}